Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Results

-For $k_\parallel>10^{-5}$ $\rm km^{-1}$, $f_{\rm P_m}$ of Alfvénic magnetic power remains close to the Alfvénic frequency $f_A$ (pink dotted line in Fig.~\ref{fig:3}(e)), demonstrating nonlinear frequency broadening centered at $f_A$.
-In contrast, $f_{\rm P_m}$ of compressible magnetic power deviates significantly from the slow-mode frequency $f_{\rm slow}$ and is preferentially concentrated at frequencies lower than $f_{\rm slow}$, especially at $k_\parallel>7\times10^{-5}$ $\rm km^{-1}$ (Figs.~\ref{fig:8}(f-h) in Appendix A).
-This behavior is likely attributable to the stronger nonlinearity of slow modes, for which numerical simulations predict enhanced low-frequency power \cite{Yuen2025}.
-A quantitative characterization of nonlinear frequency broadening is presented in Section~\ref{nonlinear}.
+For $k_\parallel>10^{-5}$ $\rm km^{-1}$, $f_{\rm P_m}$ of Alfvénic magnetic power remains close to $f_A$ (pink dotted line in Figure~\ref{fig:2D_spec}(e)), indicating frequency broadening centered at $f_A$.
+In contrast, $f_{\rm P_m}$ of compressible magnetic power deviates significantly from $f_{\rm slow}$ and is preferentially shifted to lower frequencies, particularly at $k_\parallel>7\times10^{-5}$ $\rm km^{-1}$ (Figure~\ref{fig:v_n_spec}(f-h) in Appendix~\ref{Appen_B}).
+This behavior likely reflects greater nonlinearity in slow modes, consistent with simulations that show enhanced low-frequency power in these modes \citep{Yuen2025}.